Online Marketing Blog

 Section VI: Persuasiveness.

 Great leaders understand how to manage conflict and close positional gaps.
-They tend to be contextual leaders who know which skill sets to draw upon based upon the circumstances at hand to catalyze change.
-They lead by logic and motivation as opposed to intimidation.
+They tend to be contextual leaders who know which skill sets to draw upon based upon the circumstances at hand to create needed outcomes and to catalyze change.
+They lead by serving as opposed to intimidating.
 Great leaders are masters of inspiration being able to take even the most critical skeptics and convert them into evangelists for the cause.

 Section VII: Likeability.

 Great leaders possess great interpersonal skills.
 They tend to be people-centric and understand the concept of servant leadership.
 People tend to like leaders who display good decisioning skills and high levels of integrity.
-While great leaders are typically very intuitive individuals who thrive on finesse and subtlety, they also don’t expect or need to be liked to get the job done.
+While great leaders are typically very direct, they are also intuitive individuals who thrive on finesse and subtlety.
+They don’t expect or need to be liked to get the job done but realize the value that likeability can offer where it can be achieved without comprising trust or integrity.

 Section VIII: Decisioning Ability.